Industry-Wide Business Valuation FAQ & Glossary

 - The Institute of Business Appraisers

-This glossary has been developed to provide guidance to business valuation practitioners by further memorializing the body of knowledge that constitutes the competent and careful determination of value and, more particularly, the communication of how that value was determined.
-Departure from this glossary is not intended to provide a basis for civil liability and should not be presumed to create evidence that any duty has been breached.
+This glossary was developed to guide business valuation practitioners by further honoring the body of knowledge that composes the competent and careful determination of value and, particularly, the communication of how that value is determined.
+Departure from this glossary does not intend to provide a basis for civil liability and should not presume to create evidence that any duties have been breached.

-Add-backs — Since many privately owned businesses are ran to minimize taxes, add-backs are expense items that are added back to the business net pretax operating profit in order to arrive at an accurate estimate of the business profitability.
-Potential Buyers of a business should pay special attention to these and also look for any legitimate adjustments in the other direction like normalized owner’s salaries or market rents.
+Add-backs — Many privately owned businesses are running to minimize taxes.
+The expense items that add back to the business’s net pretax operating profit are add-backs.
+This arrive at an accurate estimation of the business’s profitability.
+Potential Buyers of a business should pay special attention to these.
+They should look for legitimate adjustments in the other direction, normalized owner’s salaries or market rents.
 Add-backs always come from the Profit and Loss Statement.

-Adjusted Book Value Method — a method within the asset approach whereby all assets and liabilities (including off-balance sheet, intangible, and contingent) are adjusted to their fair market values. {NOTE: In Canada on a going concern basis}
+Adjusted Book Value Method — A method within the asset approach assets and liabilities (including off-balance sheet, intangible, and contingent) adjust to their fair market values. {NOTE: In Canada on a going concern basis}

 Adjusted Net Asset Method – see Adjusted Book Value Method.